 Being prepared is the key to success in the home sale process, from your first showing appointment to the closing of the deal.
-If you need additional insights into selling your home and the home loan process, contact a licensed Pennymac Loan Officer today!
+If you’d like additional insights into selling your current home or buying your next one, consult with a Pennymac Loan Expert today.

 *Pennymac Home Connect is offered in partnership with HomeStory Real Estate Services, a licensed real estate broker.
 HomeStory Real Estate Services is not affiliated with PennyMac Loan Services, LLC, and PennyMac Loan Services, LLC is not responsible for the program provided by HomeStory Real Estate Services.
 Obtaining a mortgage from PennyMac Loan Services, LLC is optional and not required to participate in the program offered by HomeStory Real Estate Services.
 The borrower may arrange for financing with any lender.